raymcdermott/sedulous/README.md

-# Sedulously
+# Sedulous

-Sedulous:
-- involving or accomplished with careful perseverance
+*sedulous* /sĕj′ə-ləs/
+_adjective_

-- diligent in application or pursuit
+- Persevering and constant in effort or application; assiduous.
+- Diligent in application or pursuit; constant, steady, and persevering in business, or in endeavors to effect an object; steadily industrious; assiduous.

 An experiment in durable execution in Clojure.